glciampaglia/knowledge_linker/docs/log.markdown

 ## Mon Sep  2 17:18:33 EDT 2013

-PyTables still to big.
-Changed to `memmap` objects but turns out that cannot create files larger than 2GB in this way.
+PyTables still too slow for being useful!
+Changed to `memmap` objects but turns out that cannot create files larger than 2GB in this way due to a limitation of Python's mmap module..
 Will dump data to disk each row a separate file and a sequence of column indices and data values.
 Bummer.

+## Tue Sep  3 21:43:28 EDT 2013

+Implemented the simplest binary format for dumping data to file: one file per row, two long integers (source and number of non-zero elements), and then pairs of column coordinate and bottleneck distance value (double).
+Discovered a bug in the DirTree class, rewritten it to produce more meaningul paths.
+Removed all code that saved to file the actual paths, which for now we don't use due memory leak in the Cython code.
+Overall simplified a lot the code for handling the pool of workers.
+Launched once single job (1/50th of the whole thing) on an interactive node on Quarry (q0148) just too see how far it goes in 24 hours and how much space will it take.